valkey-io/valkey-doc/commands/json.arrindex.md

 * end - optional, end index, exclusive.
 Defaults to 0 if not provided, which means the last element is included.
   0 or -1 means the last element is included.

-## Return

-* If the path is enhanced syntax:
-    * Array of integers.
-Each value is the index of the matching element in the array at the path.
-The value is -1 if not found.
-    * If a value is not an array, its corresponding return value is null.

-* If the path is restricted syntax:
-    * Integer, the index of matching element, or -1 if not found.
-    * WRONGTYPE error if the value at the path is not an array.

 ## Examples

 Enhanced path syntax: